Litzuck/lol-spectator-overlay-client/Readme.md

 ## Usage

 Just download the latest release for your platform and you are nearly ready to go.

-After downloading you have to press the button `Update Champion Images` after that you just have to join a custom Lobby and press the button `Start Overlay`.
+After downloading you have to press the button `Update Champion Images`.

+After that you just have to join a custom Lobby and press the button `Start Overlay`.

 If you want to fetch the summoner names of the players in the Lobby just press the button `Fetch Summoner Names`.

 ## Preview Image